Darxo/Hardened/README.md

 - **Decisive** no longer grants 15% more Resolve at 1 Stack
 - **Death Dealer** is completely reworked.
 It now grants 5% more damage with AoE-Attacks for every enemy within 2 tiles.
 It also removes any rooted effects, whenever you use an AoE Attack
 - **Deep Impact** is now called **Breakthrough** and has been completely reworked.
 It grants the **Pummel** skill, which can now be used with any hammer.
 It also makes it so **Shatter** has a 100% chance to knock targets back on a hit and it increases the knock back distance of **Shatter** by 1
+- **Discovered Talent** is completely reworked.
+When you pick it, it now grants 3 Talent stars in a random attributes that you have none in and a random **Fighting Style** Perk Group.
+It can no longer be learned, while you have any pending Level-Up
 - **Dismantle** has been completely reworked.
 It now grants +20% Armor Damage and 100% more Shield Damage
 - **Dismemberment** no longer causes any morale checks.
 It now grants +20% chance to hit the body part with the most temporary injuries.
 This perk no longer requires the attack to be cutting damage in order to upgrade injuries
 - **Dodge** now grants 5% of Initiative as extra Melee Defense and Ranged Defense for every empty adjacent tile (down from always 15%)